 Our external innovation funding schemes, IPS and CLASP, support the flow of technology from STFC-funded research towards commercialisation with innovation partners in academia and industry.
 The projects we support must be led by an STFC funded research group, either in a university or one of STFC’s laboratories and can be in collaboration with industry.
 Some schemes are open to all sectors whereas other calls may be focused on providing solutions to particular challenge areas.
 We help researchers to explore the commercial potential of their research, to acquire business skills to develop it, and to take it towards commercialisation.
 This we do through dedicated proof-of-concept support for both our Laboratories and universities (Follow-on Funding), Enterprise Fellowships, and Impact Acceleration Accounts.

-STFC is also a partner in the Rainbow Seed Fund, an evergreen venture capital fund for some of the leading UK publicly funded research organisations.
+STFC is also a partner in the UK Innovation & Science Seed Fund, an evergreen venture capital fund for some of the leading UK publicly funded research organisations.
 It is independently managed by Midven and provides capital to commercialise the partners’ research.

 We can also help industry and academics to connect through our Innovations Club events and newsletters.